-Using equation~\eqref{eq:closure} we see that $\sum_{j=1}^4 \varphi_{\ij} = 2 \pi$.
+This is equivalent to~\eqref{eq:closure}.
+For negative $\rho_i$ the other equation of Lemma~\ref{lem:kite_angle} also implies \eqref{eq:closure}.
 Hence we can assemble the four quadrilaterals and rings around the vertex~$v_i$ to form an orthogonal ring pattern.
 As the complex~$G$ is simply connected the local proof suffices to prove that the entire complex~$G$ can be assembled to build an orthogonal ring pattern.

-The theorem also holds if $\rho_{m,n} = 0$ for some $(m,n) \in \Z^2$ by taking the appropriate limit.
-The angles~$\varphi_{\ij}$ are not continuous, since the flower around~$v_i$ changes its orientation when $\rho_i$ changes sign.
-But equation~(\ref{eq:closure}) stays valid and we obtain a ring pattern even if some $\rho$ vanishes. \end{proof}
+The $\rho$-radii satisfy the same equation (\ref{eq:closure}) for the cases $\rho_i>0$ and $\rho_i<0$.
+This equation is also satisfied for $\rho_i=0$.
+This can be seen as the limit $\rho_i\to 0$ since the right hand side of (\ref{eq:closure}) is a continuous function of $\rho_i$.
+Alternatively, when the quadrilaterals degenerate to triangles the angles of the triangles at the vertex $v_i$ are given by (\ref{eq:angle_ij}) in the case $\rho_i=0$.
+Summing up around $v_i$ and using $\Theta_i=0$ we arrive at the same equation~\eqref{eq:closure}.